 Duplicator will now import your WordPress database backup from the archive into your new database.

-That’s all, you have successfully moved WordPress from local server to your live site.
+That’s all.
+You have successfully moved WordPress from the local server to your live site.

-Method 2.
-Manually Transfer WordPress from Local Server to Live Site
+Method 2: Manually Transfer WordPress From the Local Server to the Live Site

-In this method, we will show you how to manually move WordPress from local server to your live site.
-It will come in handy if the first method doesn’t work or you prefer to do it manually.
+In this method, we will show you how to manually move WordPress from the local server to your live site.
+It will be useful if the first method doesn’t work or if you prefer to do it manually.

 Step 1: Export Local WordPress Database